 - To engage students further while watching one another’s dances, have them guess what the performing dancer is doing.

-- To turn this into a collaborative activity, have students work together to create a duet based on a common interest, or combine all of the movements into one long phrase.
+- To turn this into a collaborative activity, have students work together to create a duet based on a common interest, or work as a class to combine all of the movements into one long phrase.
 (You may need to help with the transitions!)

 4.)
-Emotion Check-In – Before class starts, ask students to create a shape inspired by how they are feeling at that movement.
+Emotion Check-In – I am a firm believer that social-emotional skills should an important part of of dance education.
+This game is a simple way to get students in touch with their emotional life.
+At the start of class, ask students to create a shape inspired by how they are feeling at that moment and share with the group.
 Repeat this exercise after class, reflecting on how their mood may have changed while dancing.
-Help them create a transitional movement between each shape to make a simple dance.
+Help them create a transitional movement to make a simple dance that combines both shapes.

 - To engage students further while watching one another’s dances, have them guess what the performing dancer is feeling.